wanghaisheng/responsive-landing-page-starter/content/blog/en/build-an-appointment-scheduler-using-js-firebase-and-the-vonage-api.md

 but for now, we'll just set up a default project.

 ?
 Please select an option: Use an existing project
 ?
-Select a default Firebase project for this directory: vonage-appointment-scheduler (vonage appointm ent scheduler) i  Using project vonage-appointment-scheduler (vonage appointment scheduler)
+Select a default Firebase project for this directory: vonage-appointment-scheduler (vonage appointment scheduler) i  Using project vonage-appointment-scheduler (vonage appointment scheduler)
 ```